Tracy K. Smithhttps://barclayagency.com/speakers/tracy-k.-smith

 In her memoir, Ordinary Light, Smith explores her own experience of race, religion, and the death of her mother shortly after Smith graduated from Harvard.
 The book was a finalist for the National Book Award, and named a Notable Book by both the New York Times and Washington Post.

 Smith served two terms as Poet Laureate of the United States, during which time she traveled across America, hosting poetry readings and conversations in rural communities.
 She edited the anthology American Journal: Fifty Poems for Our Time during her laureateship, and launched the American Public Media podcast The Slowdown.
+In March 2021 she was voted into the American Academy of Arts and Letters.

 Smith wrote the libretto for an opera titled Castor and Patience.
 Rooted in a conflict over historically black-owned land, the work is a collaboration with composer Gregory Spears.
 Originally set to premiere in July 2020 with the Cincinnati Opera, the work has been postponed to the 2021 season.